 Sparked by an interest in archaeology, Dick Knight was one of the first farmers to diversify.
 Sarah Pritchard-Williams reports on how R W Knight and Son came about.
-Pictures by Paul Stallard in archaeology and architecture led to a very interesting find in the 1960s when he was a young husband to Mary and father of three.
+Pictures by Paul Stallard interesting find in the 1960s when he was a young husband to Mary and father of three.
 Dick Knight explains: "I was interested in finding out the history of the longhouse on our farm.
-The late Lesley Gore, of the Workers Education Association, recognised the structure to be a Monmouth.type longhouse - so-called as they had, up to that point, only been recognised in Monmouth.
+The late Lesley Gore, of the Workers our farm.
+The late Lesiey Gore, of the Workers Education Association, recognised the structure to be a Monmouth type longhouse - so-called as they had, up to that point, only been recognised in Monmouth.